All cow and goat cheeses now made with natural beef rennet. There's one exception... mozzarella. SHOP A2/A2 CHEESE.

 The only way to truly know the quality of your eggs is to know your farmer.

 Not our farmers!
 No greenwashing here!
-Our two egg farmers who produce OUR CORN & SOY FREE EGGS never put colorants in their feed.
+Our egg farmers who produce OUR CORN & SOY FREE EGGS never put colorants in their feed.

 And that means that the yolk color will vary with the seasons, the weather, the age of the flock, etc. Varying eggs are a sign that you're getting real deal, pasture raised, naturally healthy eggs!
 Personally, if my food doesn't have slight variation from time to time, then I question how natural it really is.